Nominations are due to NEED by 11:59 PM ET May 1, 2023.

 A complete nomination shall include a cover page and nomination narrative as described below.

-COVER PAGE:Â The cover page shall include the name and email of both the nominator and nominated individual; the title of the exceptional program; the institution submitting the nomination; and a program abstract (no more than 150 words).
-Nominations on behalf of a multi-state program should also include a list of primary out-of-state collaborators including their names, titles, and locations.
+COVER PAGE: Nominators will use the template provided and will include the name and email of both the nominator and nominated individual; the title of the exceptional program; the institution submitting the nomination; and a program abstract (no more than 150 words).

-- EVALUATION AND IMPACTS: Describe the evaluation methods used and the significant immediate-, mid-, and long-term impacts, outcomes and results achieved by the program.
+• EVALUATION AND IMPACTS: Describe the evaluation methods used and the significant immediate-, mid-, and long-term impacts, outcomes and results achieved by the program.
 The best nominations will make the connection between identified needs and impacts achieved.

 SUBMISSION INFORMATION AND DUE DATE

-Endorsed nominations must be submitted to NEED Executive Director, Ali Mitchell ([email protected]) over email under the subject line “2023 NEED ELEA Nomination” by 11:59PM on May 1, 2023.
-Nominations should be submitted over email by the associated NEED member as a single PDF.
-Only electronic submissions will be accepted.
+Endorsed nominations must be submitted to NEED Executive Director, Ali Mitchell ([email protected]) by the LGU’s NEED representative over email under the subject line “2025 NEED ELEA Nomination” by 11:59 PM ET on May 1, 2025.
+Only PDF electronic submissions will be accepted.
+Nomination packages that exceed the word limit or do not meet the definition of an Extension program as defined above will not be reviewed.